Skip to main content

 console.log('Claimable:', ethers.formatUnits(claimable, 18));

-canClaim() returns the actual unclaimed amount — no additional math required.
+canClaim() returns the actual unclaimed amount.
+No additional math required.
 It accounts for previous claims automatically.

 Claim rewards